ginabeki/Leaderboard/README.md

 # Leaderboard
-JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
+JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.hdhd